The Counting of the Omer

 Day 31 Meditation:

-Hod (Glorious Humility) with Tiferet (Beautiful Compassion that brings Balance and Harmony)…
+Today on day 31 of counting the Omer up to Shavu’ot we meditate on how Hod (Glorious Humility) correlates with Tiferet (Beautiful Compassion that brings Balance and Harmony)…

 Examine if your humility is compassionate.
 Just as humility brings compassion, compassion can lead one to humility.
 If you lack humility, try acting compassionately, which can help bring you to humility.